Usage

 rameter. lldpcli does not enforce this: a port can be set

 as PD or PSE.
-LLDP-MED also requires for a PSE to only have
+LLDP-MED also requires a PSE to have only

 one power source (primary or backup).
 Again, lldpcli does